Astolfo Romero

-Astolfo José Romero Chacín (February 8, 1950 – May 20, 2000), also known as "Astolfo Romero" and "El Parroquiano", was Venezuelan folkloric musician and composer.
+Astolfo José Romero Chacín (February 8, 1950 – May 20, 2000), also known as "Astolfo Romero" and "El Parroquiano", was a Venezuelan folkloric musician and composer.
 His work was mainly in the folk genre known as gaita zuliana.
 His compositions are some of the most recognized within the genre.

 Early life

 Astolfo Romero was born on February 8, 1950, in the neighborhood of "El Empedrao" in Maracaibo, Venezuela.
 He was considered to be a child prodigy, playing several Zulia music instruments including: furro, drums, maracas and charrasca.
 In 1962, at the age of 12, he joined a child piper group called “Los Invasores”.
 By then he had already composed a piece ("Zulia") which was featured on the regional television channel.

 Career

 In 1964 he moved to Mérida where he founded the groups “Los Bomberos”, a name inspired by the profession that played at that time, and then “Los Canarios”.
 In 1968 he returned to Maracaibo and formed a group called “Estampas Gaiteras” with whom he recorded the song “Los Parranderos”.

 In 1971 Romero was invited to join the group "Santanita", which already included recognised figures in the genre, including Gladys Vera, Cheo Beceira and Danelo Badell.
 In 1974 he joined one of the most prestigious groups in gaita zuliana, “Cardenales del Éxito”, where he remained until 1979.
 During this time he composed his best known pieces, "La Negra Cumba Cumba" and "Barlovento".

 In 1980 he attended “La Universidad de la Gaita”.
 In 1983 he became musical director of “Gaiteros de Pillopo”, which led to him becoming known throughout Venezuela.
 He recorded some of his best known and remembered compositions with them, including “Entre Palos y Alegrías”, “Una Florecita”, “El Burro” and “La Comae”.

 In 1992 he founded "La Parranda Gaitera" with the musicians Pedro Villalobos and Daniel Méndez; the group also achieved success as "La Flor de la Habana".
 A the same time Romero was working as a composer and arranger for other pipers sets.